Michael Forbes (politician): Congress

 In 1994, Forbes ran on three ballot lines for the House of Representatives: Republican, Conservative, and Right to Life.
 Campaigning as a fiscal conservative, he defeated incumbent George Hochbrueckner by six percentage points.
-Forbes got a seat on the powerful Appropriations committee, unusual for a freshman Representative, after defeating an incumbent congressman and because of his close ties to the new GOP House Speaker Newt Gingrich.
+Forbes was honored with a seat on the powerful Appropriations committee, unusual for a freshman Representative, after defeating an incumbent congressman and because of his close ties to the new GOP House Speaker Newt Gingrich.
 In December 1996, after Gingrich was cited for gross campaign irregularities, Forbes became the first Republican to announce he was not going to vote for Gingrich for speaker.
-Forbes voted for moderate Republican candidate Jim Leach instead.
+Forbes instead voted for Jim Leach, a congressman from Iowa and a moderate Republican.
 Despite his record of support for a number of President Bill Clinton's programs, particularly his health insurance for all Americans, Forbes voted to impeach Clinton in 1998.

 Party switch

 On July 17, 1999, Forbes switched to the Democratic Party after chastising national Republicans for being "tone deaf" to the needs of average Americans.
 While embraced nationally by President Bill Clinton, House Democratic Leader Dick Gephardt, U.S Senators Ted Kennedy and Max Cleland and other Senate and House Democrats, New York's liberal Democrats (particularly chairwoman Judith Hope) refused to welcome Forbes into the Democratic Party because he would not change his long-held belief in the sanctity of human life and push to prohibit abortion.

 Activists in the Suffolk County Democratic Party recruited a 71-year-old librarian, Regina Seltzer, to challenge Forbes in the 2000 Democratic primary.
 Seltzer won a court ruling halting state Democratic Party ads for Forbes.
 Both the national and state Republican parties secretly funneled $250,000 to Seltzer’s primary, which she won by just 35 votes.
 Fireworks company executive Felix Grucci, a Republican, beat Seltzer and took Forbes's place in the Congress.
 Grucci served a single term in Congress, being defeated in 2002 by Democrat Tim Bishop, who served until 2015.